Tensor form factors of decuplet hyperons in QCD: NUMERICAL ANALYSES

 in this expression, $m_\mathbf{p}$ serves as an effective mass scale in GeV, while $\mathbf{p}$ and ${\cal F}(0)$ are dimensionless fit parameters.
-The $\mathbf{p}$-pole parametrization captures the $Q^2$ dependence of both isosinglet and isovector TFFs for the baryon hyperons, showing a gradual decrease and approaching zero near $Q^2 \sim 10\ \text{GeV}^2$, as depicted in Figs.~\ref{Qsqomega}, \ref{Qsqisosingletsigma}, \ref{Qsqisovectorsigma}, \ref{Qsqisosingletxi}, and \ref{Qsqisovectorxi}.
+The $\mathbf{p}$-pole parametrization effectively describes the $Q^2$ dependence of the TFFs for the baryon hyperons, exhibiting a gradual decrease and approaching zero around $Q^2 \sim 10\ \text{GeV}^2$, as shown in Figs.~\ref{Qsqomega}, \ref{Qsqisosingletsigma}, and \ref{Qsqisovectorsigma}.

-The corresponding $\mathbf{p}$-pole parameters are listed in Tables~\ref{fitparameters-omega}–\ref{fitparameters-isovxi}.
+The corresponding $\mathbf{p}$-pole parameters are listed in Tables~\ref{fitparameters-omega}–\ref{fitparameters-isoSxi}.
 These fits are obtained at the central values of $s_0$ and $M^2$, with the uncertainties reflecting both the dependence on the auxiliary parameters and the intrinsic systematic effects of the QCDSR framework.
-As presented in Tables \ref{fitparameters-isoSsigma}–\ref{fitparameters-isovxi}, the $\mathbf{p}$-pole fit parameters differ between the isosinglet and isovector TFFs.
-The differences between the isosinglet and isovector TFFs for the $\Sigma^{*+}$ and $\Xi^{*-}$ baryons originate from the flavor content of the corresponding tensor currents.
-The isosinglet current probes the symmetric combination of quark flavors, while the isovector current probes the antisymmetric combination.
-Consequently, each current is sensitive to different linear combinations of the underlying quark tensor densities, resulting in the observed numerical variations in the TFFs.
-Analyzing these differences provides insight into the distribution of the tensor charge among the constituent quarks and highlights the role of flavor symmetry in shaping the internal structure of the baryon hyperons.
+A detailed analysis of the resulting TFFs provides valuable insight into the distribution of the tensor charge among the constituent quarks.
 The quark tensor charge is extracted in the forward limit ($q = 0$) \cite{Fu:2024kfx, Fu:2025upc}.
-Applying Eq.~\eqref{martix-element} under this condition yields: \allowdisplaybreaks
+Applying Eq.~\eqref{martix-element} under this condition yields \cite{Asmaee:2025elo}: \allowdisplaybreaks

 By employing the Rarita–Schwinger constraints, \allowdisplaybreaks

 and taking into account the antisymmetric nature of $\sigma_{\mu\nu}$, we arrive at: \allowdisplaybreaks